hollowdll/electron-project/README.md

 This application is made with Electron framework.
 It was mainly developed for my own use and learning purposes.

-No official release planned.
+No official release planned for now.

-# Build

-(To be updated)